Leader: Mark Hougardy

 3. During the Day Visit Early and Late

-Regardless of time of year avoid the bulk of crowds by visiting in the morning for an hour just after the aquarium opens then return later that afternoon several hours before it closes.
+Regardless of the time of year avoid the bulk of crowds by visiting in the morning for an hour just after the aquarium opens then return later that afternoon several hours before it closes.
 You can always stamp your hand as you leave the aquarium to return later that day.

 4. Walk and See the Sights